-Mr A. De Proft MSc. was initially appointed as a member of the Supervisory Board of TKH Group in 2014, and was appointed as chair of the Supervisory Board in 2017.
+Mr. A. De Proft MSc. was initially appointed as a member of the Supervisory Board of TKH Group in 2014, and was appointed as chair of the Supervisory Board in 2017.
 His period in office runs until 2022.
-Mr De Proft is the CEO & President of Septentrio Satellite Navigation.
-He is also the chair of the IMEC Executive Board, chair of the Quest For Growth Executive Board and manager at ADP Vision.
-Mr De Proft is of Belgian nationality, and holds 2,000 shares in TKH.
+Mr. De Proft is the CEO & President of Septentrio Satellite Navigation.
+He is also chairman Executive Board of the IMEC Executive Board and of Quest For Growth and manager at ADP Vision.
+Mr. De Proft is of Belgian nationality, and holds 2,000 shares in TKH.

-Mr Kroon was first appointed member of TKH’s Supervisory Board in 2017.
-His period in office runs until 2021.
-Mr Kroon is former chair of the Executive Board of TenneT Holding B.V.
-Mr Kroon is chairman of the Supervisory Board of Attero BV, and is member of the Supervisory Board of Koole Oil Terminal B.V. and of Urenco Ltd/ UCN B.V.
-Mr Kroon is of Dutch nationality, and he does not hold any shares in TKH.
+Mr. Kroon was first appointed member of TKH’s Supervisory Board in 2017.
+His period in office runs until 2025.
+Mr. Kroon is former chair of the Executive Board of TenneT Holding B.V.
+Mr Kroon is chairman of the Supervisory Board of Attero BV and is non-executive Board member Urenco Ltd & UCN B.V., chairman Supervisory Board Energyworx B.V., member Advisory Board LVNL and member Supervisory Board KVSA B.V. and has other advisory functions.
+Mr. Kroon is of Dutch nationality, and he does not hold any shares in TKH.

 C.W.
 (Carin) Gorter (1963), member

-Ms C.W.
+Mrs. C.W.
 Gorter MA was initially appointed as a member of the Supervisory Board of TKH Group NV in 2017.
-Her period in office runs until 2021.
-Ms Gorter is a owner of Carin Gorter Advies & Toezicht and was Senior Executive Vice President and head of the Group Compliance, Security & Legal at ABN AMRO.
-Ms Gorter is a member of the Supervisory Board at TVM Verzekeringen, Basic Fit and DAS Holding, member of the Monitoring Commissie Accountancy and external member of the Audit Committee of the Dutch Department of Justice & Security (Ministerie van Justitie & Veiligheid).
-Mrs Gorter is of Dutch nationality, and she does not own any shares in TKH.
+Her period in office runs until 2025.
+Mrs. Gorter is a owner of Carin Gorter Advies & Toezicht and was Senior Executive Vice President and head of the Group Compliance, Security & Legal at ABN AMRO.
+Mrs. Gorter is a member of the Supervisory Board at TVM UA, Basic Fit and DAS Holding, and external member of the Audit Committee of the Dutch Department of Justice & Security (Ministerie van Justitie & Veiligheid).
+Mrs. Gorter is of Dutch nationality, and she does not own any shares in TKH.

 R.L.
 (Rokus) van Iperen (1953), member

-Mr R.L.
+Mr. R.L.
 Van Iperen was first appointed member of TKH’s Supervisory Board on 14 December 2011.
-His period in office runs until 2020.
-Mr Van Iperen is CEO of Canon Europe Ltd./Senior Managing Executive Officer of Cannon Inc. and was formerly chair of the Supervisory Board of Océ NV in Venlo.
+His period in office runs until 2022.
+Mr. Van Iperen is CEO of Canon Europe Ltd./Senior Managing Executive Officer of Canon Inc. and was formerly chairman of the Supervisory Board of Océ NV in Venlo.
 Mr. Van Iperen is chairman Supervisory Board Prinses Maxima Centrum pediatric oncology for children.
-Mr Van Iperen is of Dutch nationality, and he does not own any shares in TKH.
+Mr. Van Iperen is of Dutch nationality, and he does not own any shares in TKH.